FarronF/limerick-council-meetings/meetings/2023/09/18-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 10th July 2023.md

 systems.

-These communications are still ongoing and will continue until a source/sources of the--- 4
+These communications are still ongoing and will continue until a source/sources of the
+---
+4

 exceedances has been located or a resolution identified.
 LCCC and the IDA are actively